k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ## Fabric commands

-Fabric enable visibility on the version of the currently deployed objects at server.
-By knowing the project version, you can examine at GIT the exact content of that object and accordingly understand better his functionality and behavior, especially if something works not as expected.
+Fabric enables visibility on the version of the currently deployed objects in the server.
+By knowing the project version, you can examine - in GIT - the exact content of that object and accordingly better understand its functionality and behavior, especially if something works not as expected.

 * The ```version``` command shows, in addition to the product version, the project version for each LU, in a separated entry.
 Because each LU can be deployed separately, their versions might be different.
 For Example: